nickpoison/tsda2/Rcode.md

 <br/>

 In Appendix A, Example A.7 shows a normal likelihood.
-The code for that example is for a contour plot, but the figure (Fig A.4) is a perspective plot.
+The code in the text is for a contour plot, but the figure (Fig A.4) is a perspective plot.
 This is how the perspective plot was generated (the code is pretty involved, which is why it's not displayed in the text).

 ```r
 # da data